Gesee-y/Arceus.jl/README.md

 @traitpool "ABCDEF" begin
     @trait electro
     @trait flame #Defining trait without bits.
-    @trait laser 2 #Defining trait with a specified bit (from the right or least significant.)
+    @trait laser at 2 #Defining trait with a specified bit (from the right or least significant.)
     @subpool roles begin
         @trait attacker
         @trait support

     end
-    @subpool meta 16-32 begin #Subpool can be defined with a specified number of bits, but for a concrete subpool, the number of bits can be defined.
+    @subpool meta at 16-32 begin #Subpool can be defined with a specified number of bits, but for a concrete subpool, the number of bits can be defined.
         @trait earlygame
         @trait midgame
         @trait lategame
     end
-    @abstract_subpool reserve1 33-48 #Defining start and finish bits.
+    @abstract_subpool reserve1 at 33-48 #Defining start and finish bits.
-    @abstract_subpool reserve2 8 #Defining the size, but not the sub_trait.
+    @abstract_subpool reserve2 at 8 #Defining the size, but not the sub_trait.
 end

 #This will register the variable at compile time and construct a trait pool at runtime.
-@make_traitpool "ABCDEF" Pokemon begin
+@make_traitpool Pokemon from "ABCDEF" begin
     @trait electro #Creating trait pool with the following traits.
     @trait flame
 end